Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Proofs on mechanisms for mean estimation

 As $\beta^i \in [0,1]$.
 Thus $\mathbb{E} \frac{d}{d \alpha^i}\rewardf^i_p$ is negative whenever $C(N-1)^2>1$ or $C > \frac{1}{(N-1)^2}$.
 Correspondingly, for such $C$, player $i$ is incentivized to set $\alpha^i=0$, independent of other players' strategies.

 Now, assuming $b^j(x^j)=0$ for all other players $j\neq i$, we also get

-Correspondingly, $b^i=0$ for all players is a Nash Equilbrium.
-As the penalty $p^i(m^1, ...,m^N)$ does not dependend on the defense strategies $\beta^i$, the optimal $\beta^i$ at the equilbrium $\alpha^i=0$ and $b^i=0$ can still be calculated using \ref{eqn:beta_opt} and is equal to zero as well.
+Correspondingly, $b^i=0$ for all players is a Nash equilibrium.
+As the penalty $p^i(m^1, ...,m^N)$ does not depend on the defense strategies $\beta^i$, the optimal $\beta^i$ at the equilibrium $\alpha^i=0$ and $b^i=0$ can still be calculated using \ref{eqn:beta_opt} and is equal to zero as well.